-A charity trustee code of conduct template for charities to lay out your ethics and core values.
+A charity trustee code of conduct template for UK charities to lay out your ethics and core values.
 It also includes tips on how to create and communicate your trustee code of conduct, and make it work well.
 There isn't a Charity Commission code of conduct for trustees but I have included a link to relevant guidance from them, plus other trustee resources.

 A charity trustee code of conduct explains the standards of behaviour that we all expect from each other to ensure our charity is well run and everyone is kept safe.
 It provides the framework to lead and to manage the culture in your charity.